-POLICY TITLE: Internet, E-mail, and Electronics Communications POLICY NUMBER: 2300
+POLICY TITLE: Internet, E-mail, Electronics Communications, and Social Media

-2300.1 Rubidoux Community Services District believes that employee access to and use of the internet, e-mail, and other electronic communications resources benefits the District and makes it a more successful local public agency.
-However, the misuses of these resources have the potential to harm the District's short and long-term success.
+2300.1 Rubidoux Community Services District believes that employee access to and use of the internet, e-mail, other electronic communications resources and social media benefits the District and makes it a more successful local public agency.
+However, the misuse of these resources have the potential to harm the District's short and long-term success.
 Employees should have no expectation of privacy in work-related emails or internet usage while using District computers.